EkaterinaKerber/Research_seminar_HW2/README.md

 Includes:
 - Top-10 the most frequent words in articles
-- Top-20 the most frequent words
+- Top-20 the most frequent words in articles
-- Top-20 the rarest words
+- Top-20 the rarest words in articles
 - Word Cloud
 - TF-IDF